 The Complete Student Ambassador Guide: Real Examples from 15+ Years Running Campus Programs

-The Three Core Ambassador Activities.
-Every successful student ambassador program combines these three functions and don’t choose one; they create a strategic mix that compounds results over the semester.
+Every successful student ambassador program combines three core functions that work together to compound results over the course of the semester.

 1. Marketing – Build awareness and engagement